nerdherd/RapidReact2022/refactoring.md

 1. Change static setup methods to be constructors

 1. Migrate from timing based to command based
-    - Timing methods in everybot should be moved to OI using JoystickButton.whenpressed
+    - Timing methods in everybot should be moved to robotcontainer using JoystickButton.whenpressed

 1. Change references to static methods to call from the class rather than the instance
     - Or rather, change all methods to be called from the instance